 Facing the viewing platform is Agios Georgios, the tiny white-stuccoed chapel of St. George.
 You might not be allowed to enter it though.

 If you’re in the area, we recommend popping into AOHNAIKON (link opens in Google Maps).
-It’s a very small, family run, traditional Greek restaurant.
+It’s a very small, family-run, traditional Greek restaurant.
 The type you used to see in the movies and it serves outstanding food for an amazing price.
-We love to eat where the locals eat and this was full of Greek people so it can’t be too bad!
+We love to eat where the locals eat and this was full of Greek people!

 Get your walking shoes on because today is the day you’ll hit the ACROPOLIS!
 Day Two is a busy itinerary.